psifx/psifx/docs/pages/text.md

         - "yes"
         - "no"
 ```
-You have the following options:
-- start_after: Only keep the message after the last instance of the specified text.
+- `start_after`: Only keep the message after the last instance of the specified text.
-- to_lower: If True, change the output to lowercase (takes effect subsequently to  start_after).
+- `to_lower`: If True, change the output to lowercase (takes effect subsequently to  start_after).
-- expect: When the final output is not one of the expected labels prints an error message.
+- `expect`: When the final output is not one of the expected labels prints an error message.